 You don’t want to have a really clean cut brand that then has really poor take-home pamphlets for wisdom teeth recovery.

 Consistency helps to create a unified brand for your current or prospective patients and helps to avoid brand confusion.

-Style guides (more below) help establish and maintain standards for branding.
+Style guides, which we’ll cover in a later section (scroll to learn more), help establish and maintain standards for branding.

 Understanding that the dentistry profession and marketing strategies are constantly changing is key because your brand must be flexible to meet tomorrow’s standards.